-21Common is a collective that actively embraces the notion of art as a deep dialogical process of exploration between artists, participants and audiences.
-For the past five years its key collaborators have been artists Lucy Gaizely and Gary Gardiner, Scotland’s leading learning-disabled artist Ian Johnston, producer Louise Irwin and the late Adrian Howells, who died in 2014.
+21Common is a collective that actively embraces the notion of art as a deep dialogical process of exploration between artists and audiences.
+Since its inception in 2013 its key collaborators have been artists Lucy Gaizely and Gary Gardiner, leading learning-disabled dancer Ian Johnston, Executive Producer Louise Irwin and acclaimed artist the late Adrian Howells.

 21Common also use art as a stimulus for teaching and learning through the delivery of its school’s programme Disruptive Pedagogy, their approach to Social Practice as education.
 They work with individual schools to design bespoke immersive projects that support young people at their own pace, responding to their requirements and areas of interest, through alternative and curriculum based learning structures.

 21Common excels at making ambitious and adventurous performance that gives a voice to the marginalised and excluded in our cultural landscape.
 They are interested in making work that challenges perceptions of who a performance artist can be, whether they are toddlers, teenagers, people with learning disabilities or others out with the expected.
 Across their practice they explore ways to subvert the expected dynamic of leader and what that means in the context of performance art.